trevorwslee/ACalculatorApp/README.md

 # Implement a Simple Calculator Android App by Reusing Logics in Rust via JavaScript-WASM Interfacing

-As a followup of my previous work -- [Implement a Simple WASM Calculator in Rust Using Leptos, and with DumbCalculator](https://github.com/trevorwslee/wasm_calculator) -- this time, I would like to explore a *not-elegant-but-work-for-me* way to reuse the logics implemented in Rust, without the need to rewrite the core using Kotlin.
+As a followup of my previous work -- [Implement a Simple WASM Calculator in Rust Using Leptos, and with DumbCalculator](https://github.com/trevorwslee/wasm_calculator) -- this time, I would like to explore a *not-elegant-but-work-for-me* way to reuse the logics implemented in Rust, without going through the trouble rewriting the core using Kotlin.

 The idea is to use JavaScript as the bridge between the Android app and the WASM Rust code, which is largely realized with the help of `DumbCalculator` of [rusty_dumb_tools](https://crates.io/crates/rusty_dumb_tools).

-* The binding of Rust (WASM) and JavaScript is done with the help of `wasm-bindgen` and `wasm-pack` -- https://github.com/rustwasm/wasm-bindgen/tree/main/examples/without-a-bundler
+* The binding of Rust (WASM) and JavaScript is realized with the help of `wasm-bindgen` and `wasm-pack` -- https://github.com/rustwasm/wasm-bindgen/tree/main/examples/without-a-bundler
+* You can refer to [`wasm-pack` Quickstart](https://rustwasm.github.io/docs/wasm-pack/quickstart.html) for instruction on installing `wasm-pack`
 * For Android app to interact with JavaScript (web page), Android's `WebView` is the key enabler
+* You can refer to [Install Android Studio](https://developer.android.com/studio/install) for instruction on installing ***Android Studio***
+* Other than ***Android Studio***, [VSCode](https://code.visualstudio.com/download) is used for developing the Rust code

 ## Starting the Project